maxvfischer/DIY-CNC-machine/README.md

 ![attach_fans_led_13](./images/build/frame/attach_fans_led_13.jpg)

-### Install CNC software on Arduino Uno
+### Install CNC software (grbl) on Arduino Uno

 The software used in this project to control the CNC machine is called `grbl`.
-It's an open source and high performance g-code-parser and CNC milling controller that can run on a straight Arduino.
+It's an open source and high performance g-code-parser and CNC milling controller that can run on a straight Arduino Uno.
 To be able to install the software on the Arduino, you will need a computer.

 #### Install Arduino Software (IDE)
 To be able to install `grbl` on the Arduino, the `Arduino Software (IDE)` needs to be installed on your computer.
 This program is used to upload code to the Arduino.
 Download the program from this website and follow the instructions: